jhogan/core/STYLE.md

     ls   =  list()

 ### Justification
-Though this form is a little more verbose, it enhances readability.
+Though this form is a little more verbose, it enhances readability because the class is spelled out instead of encoded in special characters.

 ### Exceptions
 None